‘The Animals Among Us’ Details Why Pet Ownership is Fundamental To

 I’ve always said it.
 I’m a sucker for babies and puppies and kitties.
 I mean, if you’re not, I’m not sure I want to know you.

 Now acclaimed anthrozoologist (a biologist who looks at relationships between animals and humans) and author John Bradshaw has shared that breeding cats and dogs that resemble human babies is actually making the pets suffer.
 In his book, The Animals Among Us, he says that as humans, we have something akin to a ‘cute factor’ which has evolved to make sure we take care of our own babies.
 We just can’t help to be drawn to them.

 But that response has spread to pets, and people particularly are keen to love on young pets much in the way we do young babies.

 Bradshaw says that one trend that continues to grow is the popularity of small/toy dogs, as well as cats and dogs with squashed faces like Pugs and Persians.
 Bradshaw says the button noses and big eyes in these breeds and others similar make us respond much as we would to human babies.

 The problem with that is according to Bradshaw, the dog skeleton hasn’t kept up with the evolution that allows them to safely and healthfully have these bred characteristics.
 Neither is the cat’s skeleton, says Bradshaw, and so these animals tend to have significant breathing problems as they get older.

 Bradshaw says the appeal of breeds like this is tremendous, but unfortunately, owners find out as the dogs and cats age that there are significant health issues in which the pet is suffering, not to mention racking up extensive veterinary bills.

-Bradshaw’s book comes out on October 31, and promises to tell why living with pets has always been a fundamental human trait.
+Bradshaw’s book is available on Amazon, and promises to tell why living with pets has always been a fundamental human trait.